DawnbrandBots/deck-transfer-for-master-duel/docs/TESTS.md

 The URL starts with https://www.db.yugioh-card.com/yugiohdb/member_deck.action?ope=2 and the page contains text boxes to fill out with card names.

-Please make sure you use the English official database.
+Please make sure you use the English official database for deck import.
 Language select is in the top-right corner.

 ## Smoke tests

 1. **Given** the extension is disabled or NOT installed

-   **When** I navigate to the _TBD YGOPRODECK PAGE FOR THE EXTENSION_
+   **When** I navigate to https://ygoprodeck.com/decks/transfer-tool/

    **Then** the page says the extension is NOT detected